awsdocs/aws-javascript-developer-guide-v2/using-lambda-ddb-setup.md

 This script uses code from these AWS SDK for JavaScript code example topics:
 + [Creating and Using Tables in DynamoDB](dynamodb-examples-using-tables.md)

 When the DynamoDB table exists, you must populate it with the items and data the application needs\.
-The `slotsassets.zip` archive file contains a Node\.js script named `ddb_table-populate.js` that automates data population for the DynamoDB table you just created\.
+The `slotassets.zip` archive file contains a Node\.js script named `ddb_table-populate.js` that automates data population for the DynamoDB table you just created\.

 **To run the Node\.js setup script that populates the DynamoDB table with data**